 - You are a Dutch civil servant working outside the Netherlands for a Dutch embassy or consulate or another Dutch government institution.
 Your family members will stay insured as well, unless they start working outside the Netherlands and earn more than the tax-free threshold

 - You work in international transport for a company based in the Netherlands and you transport goods or persons.
 If you live on board ship and you are insured in the Netherlands, your family members will be insured with you (co-insured) providing they also live on board.
 If you work most of the time in the country where you live, or if you work for your employer at a company branch located outside the Netherlands, you will not be insured in the Netherlands.

 For more information, go to ‘Working in 2 or more EU countries’

-- You are staying outside the Netherlands temporarily to study and you do not work in the other country
+- You are staying outside the Netherlands temporarily for study purposes and you do not work there

-- You are receiving care in one of a number of care institutions outside the Netherlands, such as the Dutch sanatorium in Davos
+- You are receiving care in one of a number of care institutions outside the Netherlands, such as the Davos Dutch Asthma Centre

-If you are going to work outside the Netherlands temporarily, you will normally stop being insured in the Netherlands.
-For more information about when you can stay insured in the Netherlands, go to ‘International posting’.
+If you are going to work outside the Netherlands temporarily, it may still be possible for you to stay insured in the Netherlands.
+For more information, go to ‘International Posting’.

 Version: 1 February 2024